raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 Firstly select one Raspberry Pi to act as the DHCP server.
 It can be a good idea to either put a sticker on it or move it to a more prominent place to avoid any confusion later on.
 We'll need to install some software on this Pi, so for this first part you'll need to connect it to another LAN for Internet access.

+### On the server Pi only

-**Note:** Because only one Raspberry Pi will be the DHCP server this part of the activity is best carried out by one person with all the other students watching.
+**Note:** Because only one Raspberry Pi will be the DHCP server this part of the activity is best carried out by one person with all the other students observing.
 We do not need more than one DHCP server, in fact more than one can cause problems!

 Enter the following commands: